The Best Pre Workout, High-Protein Snacks from a Registered Dietitian (and some to avoid)

-If you aren’t sure if you should be eating before or after your workout, go here to see my blogpost about timing your nutrition around your workouts!
+If you aren’t sure if you should be eating before or after your workout, go here to see my blog post about timing your nutrition around your workouts!

 While looking through other blog posts researching this article, I came across a lot of bad pre-workout snacks.

 Generally they had very low protein and high fat and/or fiber.
 This is not good because fat and fiber both slow digestion, and we need protein around our workout for muscle building and repair!
-Slow digestion means you aren’t getting the nutrients when you need them, and also you’re more likely to feel nauseated or have cramping.
+Slow digestion means you aren’t getting the nutrients when you need them, and you’re also more likely to feel nauseated or have cramping.

 Here are some examples of pre/post workout snacks to avoid

 • Apple and peanut butter.
-These are high in fiber and fat, and low in protein
+These are high in fiber and fat and low in protein

-• Oatmeal with fruit: all carbs, with a lot of fiber
+• Oatmeal with fruit: All carbs, with a lot of fiber

 I want to note that none of these snacks are bad or unhealthy.
-They just aren’t great for a pre or post workout snack.
+They just aren’t great for a pre- or post-workout snack.

 Don't worry though, I’ve got you covered on what to have instead!

-• Breakfast sausage - check to make sure its lower in fat (under 5g or so)
+• Breakfast Sausage: Check to make sure it’s lower in fat (under 5g or so.)

-• Deli meat and/or cheese with crackers: who doesn’t love a cracker stacker lunchable?
-I would say to have a bit more deli meat than they give you though if possible
+• Deli Meat and/or Cheese with Crackers: Who doesn’t love a cracker stacker Lunchable?
+I would say to have a bit more deli meat than they give you though, if possible.

-• Strawberry Banana protein muffins
+• Strawberry Banana Protein Muffins

 • Hard-Boiled Eggs and Raisins: Boil a few eggs in advance and keep them in the fridge for a convenient and protein-packed snack.
-I recommend having half of the yolk though to make sure you don’t have too much fat.
-Raisins taste great mixed in the yolk or on the side
+I recommend having half of the yolk, though, to make sure you don’t have too much fat.
+Raisins taste great mixed in the yolk or on the side.

-• My high protein waffles - make a weeks worth ahead of time and throw in the toaster oven in the morning to re-crisp
+• My High Protein Waffles: Make a week’s worth ahead of time and throw in the toaster oven in the morning to re-crisp.

 • Turkey Jerky: Do be aware that some brands are a bit hard to digest, depending on how dry/chewy they are.
-This is convenient though since they are very portable
+This is convenient though since they are very portable.

-• Cheese Stick with 1-2 Dried Apricots
+• Cheese Stick with 1-2 Dried Apricots: There’s nothing better than a savory and sweet high-protein snack!

 • Protein Bar: Check for fiber though since many protein bars have a ton of added fiber!

-• Tuna Salad with Crackers: I like to get the pre-seasoned packs to make it easy
+• Tuna Salad with Crackers: I like to get the pre-seasoned packs to make it easy.

-If you want more tips on nutrition and exercise, check out my article here on exercise meal timing and supplements
+If you want more tips on nutrition and exercise, check out my article here on exercise meal timing and supplements.

 And this one on common questions from Orange Theory Members!